LAW3024 : Medicine and the Law

 - Module Leader(s): Dr Ilke Turkmendag Brunsnes

-- Lecturer: Mr David Lawrence, Dr Nigel Cooper, Professor Muireann Quigley, Dr Semande Ayihongbe
+- Lecturer: Dr Nigel Cooper, Prof. Muireann Quigley, Dr Semande Ayihongbe, Mr David Lawrence

 - Owning School: Newcastle Law School